Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

 \subsubsection{Missingness in the shadow variable}

-If the SV is subject to missingness, (\ref{eq:shadow}) cannot immediately be used as the integral equation to identify $\text{odds}(R_W=0\mid W)$, so it helps to extend the theory to accommodate SV missingness.
+If the SV is subject to missingness, (\ref{eq:shadow}) cannot immediately be used as the integral equation to identify $\odds(R_V=0\mid V)$, so it helps to extend the theory to accommodate SV missingness.
 Let $R_Z$ be the response indicator for $Z$.
-Also, let $R_{WZ}:=R_W R_Z$ and $Z^\dagger:=(R_Z,R_ZZ)$.
+Also, let $R_{VZ}:=R_V R_Z$ and $Z^\dagger:=(R_Z,R_ZZ)$.
 Identification is possible under some restriction on the $R_Z$ model, formalized in assumption mSV.

-\paragraph{Assumption mSV:}
+\paragraph*{Assumption mSV:}

-Loosely speaking, this assumption says that $R_Z$ is either separated from $(W,Z)$ or separated from $R_W$, or both.
+Loosely speaking, this assumption says that $R_Z$ is either separated from $(V,Z)$ or separated from $R_V$, or both.
 (This restriction is used for a specific case in the appendix of \citeauthor{zuo2024MediationAnalysisMediator}, \citeyear{zuo2024MediationAnalysisMediator}.)
-The bottom panel of Figure~\ref{fig:shadow-theory} illustrates this restriction.
-Three points to note: (i) blue and red arrows are not simultaneously allowed; (ii) the connection between $R_Z$ and $R_W$ (if present) can only be due to a direct influence of $R_W$ on $R_Z$; (iii) in the absence the blue arrow, $Z^\dagger$ is a SV.
+The bottom panel of Fig.~\ref{fig:shadow-theory} illustrates this restriction.
+In this figure, we use an undirected edge ($V-R_V$ in (c)-(ii)) to indicate an arrow that can be in either direction (either $V\to R_Z$ or $R_Z\to V$).
+Three points to note from this figure: (i) $R_Z$ is not allowed to influence $R_V$ or share unobserved causes with $R_V$; (ii) blue and gray arrows are not simultaneously allowed; (iii) in the absence the blue arrow, $Z^\dagger$ is a SV.

-\paragraph{Potential integral equations:}
+\paragraph*{Potential integral equations.}

-If \ref{mSV-2i} holds ($R_Z$ is separated from $(W,Z)$), (\ref{eq:shadow}) implies
+If \ref{mSV-2i} holds ($R_Z$ is separated from $(V,Z)$), (\ref{eq:shadow}) implies

-which can serve as the integral equation for $\text{odds}(R_W=0\mid W)$.
-(The derivation of this result uses the first odds-tilting technique in Section~\ref{ssec:tilt-the-odds}.)
+which can serve as the integral equation for $\odds(R_V=0\mid V)$.
+(The derivation of this result uses the first odds-tilting technique in section~\ref{ssec:tilt-the-odds}.)

-If \ref{mSV-2ii} holds ($R_Z$ is separated from $R_W$), then we have two potential integral equations:
+If \ref{mSV-2ii} holds ($R_Z$ is separated from $R_V$), then we have two potential integral equations:

 (based on $Z$ being a SV among those with $Z=1$ and based on $Z^\dagger$ being a SV).
-Which one of these should be used depends on the completeness condition (explained shortly).
+Which one should be used depends on the completeness condition (explained shortly).

 Like with (\ref{eq:shadow}), inverse response probability versions of (\ref{eq:shadow-blue}), (\ref{eq:shadow-red}), (\ref{eq:shadow-red-dagger}) are obtained by adding 1 to both sides of each equation.
 We will refer to those by the same labels, (\ref{eq:shadow-blue}), (\ref{eq:shadow-red}), (\ref{eq:shadow-red-dagger}).